forestryio/forestry.io/hugo/content/blog/better-content-management-for-gatsby.md

 We've been closely watching the community around Gatsby and are happy to see that Markdown has become the format of choice to edit, update and store your content-heavy Gatsby site (see Gatsby’s [tutorial](https://www.gatsbyjs.org/tutorial/part-six/#transformer-plugins)).
 Separating content from the layout solves the problem of hunting for content hidden in-between obtrusive markup and enables editing with any code editor.
 We believe this is the most frictionless way to work with content from a developer's perspective.
 And we're not alone as most other static site generators use Markdown and the Gatsby team themselves embraces Markdown for managing content on [gatsbyjs.org](https://gatsbyjs.org).

+{{% tip %}} No worries, we also support other structured data formats.
+Available data formats are JSON, YAML and TOML and can be edited via Forestry just as easily. {{% /tip %}}

 #### _What exactly is the problem?_

 Nowadays, websites (and most other projects) are almost always created in teams.
 These teams usually include non-tech people and clients.
 However, most marketers, writers and clients don’t feel at home with Markdown.
 Navigating the file system and using the code editor can easily feel intimidating, if you're not using it on a daily basis.
 Our task is to enable these users to edit content on Gatsby sites as if they make changes directly in Markdown files.

 To enable other users to make edits to sites we use content management systems (CMS).
 Using a CMS usually means we have to leave the handling of our content, data and structure to third-party vendors.
-It also forces us (at least partially) to use a specific workflow.
+It also forces us to (at least partially) use a specific workflow.

 However, as developers we appreciate direct access to our site's data and being able to adapt how it's structured speeds up our workflow and makes our lives easier.
 Moving content to a third-party vendor removes data one step, cuts-off that direct access and is detrimental to our workflow.
 It's a step backwards toward a traditional CMS like Wordpress.

 \[Screenshot of a project before using a CMS and how data is split after using a CMS\]

-#### _How to keep your data in one place and provide editors with a great content manager?_
+#### _How does Forestry solve this problem?_

 Forestry solves this issue by adding a visual (UI) layer on top of your data files that shows editors what they need.
-Forestry comes with a WYSIWYG (visual) editor, toolbar and Media library that feels familiar and that allows to editors to make changes to content the way they are used to.
+Forestry comes with a WYSIWYG (visual) editor, toolbar and Media library that feels familiar and that allows editors to make changes to content the way they are used to.
 Forestry's not moving your data files or requires odd code injections.
 Your codebase stays untouched.

-{{% tip %}} Structured data formats beyond Markdown such as JSON, YAML or TOML can also be edited via Forestry just as easily. {{% /tip %}}

 By adding a layer on top of your existing code base, Forestry allows developers to stick to their favorite tools and workflow.
 We don’t believe content management systems (CMS) should dictate your workflow.
 Forestry simply ensures your non-tech team can make changes and maintain the Gatsby site's content without needing a developer’s support at every turn.

 \[Forestry Screenshot\]

 Button → Try Gatsby with Forestry

+***

 ## Forestry’s Content Management